 "Chloe is excellent.
 She is clear and thorough."
 "Chloe excels in complex product liability claims which require a mastery of expert evidence.
 She has outstanding analytical skills and a tenacious approach to mastering demanding material."

-Chloe has experience in a broad range of Chambers’ specialist areas including product liability and group actions, public inquiries, health and safety, commercial disputes, finance and banking disputes, database rights and intellectual property claims and international business and investment disputes.
-She has a particular interest in Chambers’ specialist area of product liability and group actions and is currently a junior on a key piece of medical products litigation alongside the leading product liability Silks in Chambers.
+Chloe has experience in a broad range of Chambers’ specialist areas including product liability and group actions, public inquiries, health and safety, commercial disputes, finance and banking disputes, property, database rights and intellectual property claims and international business and investment disputes.
+She has a particular interest in Chambers’ specialist area of product liability and group actions and has for many years been a junior on a key piece of medical products litigation alongside the leading product liability Silks in Chambers.
 Chloe also has a particular interest in public inquiries and the experience she can bring to those from group actions.
-Chloe is currently acting as junior counsel to the Grenfell Tower Inquiry.
+Chloe acted as junior counsel to the Grenfell Tower Inquiry.
 Chloe is also qualified as an accredited mediator and accepts instructions to mediate through Chambers.